perezite/orbis/README.md

 # orbis
-A lightweight C++ 2D game framework
+A lightweight and cross-platform 2D game framework in C++